lunaroverlord/strat/README.md

 ==============
 Parallelism in Haskell is achievable using *Strategies*, or abstract containers of computations that carry a sort of meta-information about how they can be broken down for parallel execution.

-This example performs Monte-Carlo stratified sampling of an image (map of Scotland) to determine what percentage of it is area.
-Samples are generated randomly and split into chunks, to be processed in parallel.
+This example performs Monte-Carlo stratified sampling of an image (map of Scotland) to determine what percentage of it is land area.
+Samples are generated randomly and split into chunks to be processed in parallel.
 For this a custom Strategy was created, *parMapChunk*, that splits a list into a specified number of chunks and maps a function over them.
 ```haskell
 --Chunked application of a function on a list, like map
 --Takes in Int - how many chunks to split in